-The Brain, a User’s Manual: How to Define Things
+The Brain, a User’s Manual: How to Talk About Things—Part Two

 The first step in all communication (and all reasoning is a form of communication) is just knowing what the words mean.
 Simple—right?